 Unscrew four lid screws and detach the lid from the transmitter.
-Attach the device to a wall with screws passing through mounting holes (for dimensions see the drawing in the next section).
+Attach the device to a wall with screws passing through mounting holes.
+The device is fixed on the wall using two holes located outside the sealed area of the device.